kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ### Changing logging levels and more

-Each Gloo Edge control plane component comes with a optional debug port that can be enabled with the `START_STATS_SERVER` environment variable.
-To get access to it, you can port-forward from Kubernetes like this:
+Each Gloo Edge control plane component comes with an optional debug port that you can enable with the `START_STATS_SERVER` environment variable.
+To get access to the port, you can forward the port of the Kubernetes deployment such as with the following command:

 ```bash
 kubectl port-forward -n gloo-system deploy/gloo 9091:9091